algo21-220040088/Assignment2/README.md

 ## machine learning
 This project applies the basic machine learning method to option trading.

-Take 510050.
-Sh option as the research object.
+Take 510050.SH option as the research object.

 The database option.db contains the day history data corresponding to the option.